Scruff (TV series): Films

 The movies were all released on DVD by Image Entertainment.

 Home video

-A set of six DVDs were released between 2005 and 2007 by Image Entertainment.
+A set of six DVDs were released between 2006 and 2007 by Digiview Entertainment.
 These DVDs do not have captions.
 The next line of Scruff DVDs were released in September and November 2009.
 Recently, the entire second season has been released on a 4-Disc set.
 Currently, all 69 episodes are available on DVD.
 The new line of Scruff DVDs, feature five of Scruff's television movies.